 Location.
-28° 18.616′ N, 82° 14.735′ W. Marker is near San Antonio, Florida, in Pasco County.
-Marker is at the intersection of Prospect Road (County Road 579A) and Handcart Road (County Road 579), on the right when traveling west on Prospect Road.
+Marker is missing.
+It was located near 28° 18.616′ N, 82° 14.735′ W. Marker was near San Antonio, Florida, in Pasco County.
+Marker was at the intersection of Prospect Road (County Road 579A) and Handcart Road (County Road 579), on the right when traveling west on Prospect Road.
 Touch for map.
-Marker is in this post office area: San Antonio FL 33576, United States of America.
+Marker was in this post office area: San Antonio FL 33576, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on April 10, 2018.
-This page originally submitted on August 13, 2013, by Tim Fillmon of Webster, Florida.
-This page has been viewed 407 times since then and 6 times this year.
-Photo 1. submitted on August 13, 2013, by Tim Fillmon of Webster, Florida. • Al Wolf was the editor who published this page.
+This page was last revised on February 2, 2021.
+It was originally submitted on August 13, 2013, by Tim Fillmon of Webster, Florida.
+This page has been viewed 695 times since then and 96 times this year.
+Photos: 1. submitted on August 13, 2013, by Tim Fillmon of Webster, Florida.
+2. submitted on February 2, 2021, by Tim Fillmon of Webster, Florida. • Al Wolf was the editor who published this page.